UN Report on Prevention of Zoonotic Diseases

 The wet markets in Wuhan, so far, has been identified as the source of the coronavirus.
 The incident gives us a warning that many such potential diseases can be transmitted from animals to humans.
 According to a UN report that was launched on 6th July 2020, there are ways to curb the spread of such viruses.

-The report, Preventing the Next Pandemic: Zoonotic diseases and how to break the chain of transmission has identified 7 patterns which are causing the emergence and increase of Zoonotic (Spread from animals to humans) Diseases.
+The report, Preventing the Next Pandemic: Zoonotic diseases and how to break the chain of transmission has identified 7 patterns that are causing the emergence and increase of Zoonotic (Spread from animals to humans) Diseases.
 The patterns include an increase in global demand for animal meat for protein, unsustainable farming practices, and the global climate crisis.
 The report sets out to present 10 practical steps that every country can take at the moment, to prevent the spread of such diseases.
 The steps include Expanding research on zoonotic diseases, improved monitoring systems, regulation of food systems, and incentivizing sustainable land management practices.

 The report was published on 6th July, which is also celebrated as Zoonoses Day, to memorialize the work of French biologist Loius Pasteurs, who successfully administered the first vaccine against rabies for a 9-year-old boy, on the same day in 1885.